lxc/incus/doc/howto/benchmark_performance.md

 * - Command
   - Description
 * - `incus-benchmark init --count 10 --privileged`
-  - Create ten privileged containers that use the latest Ubuntu image.
+  - Create ten privileged containers that use the latest Debian image.
 * - `incus-benchmark init --count 20 --parallel 4 images:alpine/edge`
   - Create 20 containers that use the Alpine Edge image, using four parallel threads.
 * - `incus-benchmark init 2d21da400963`
   - Create one container that uses the local image with the fingerprint `2d21da400963`.
-* - `incus-benchmark init --count 10 ubuntu`
+* - `incus-benchmark init --count 10 debian`
-  - Create ten containers that use the image with the alias `ubuntu`.
+  - Create ten containers that use the image with the alias `debian`.

 ```